 By Dinero Washington, CEO Shreveport Area Transit System (SporTran)

-Texarkana, Texas July 11, 2019 – AEP Teacher Vision Grants from Southwestern Electric Power Co.
-(SWEPCO) will enable several Southwest Arkansas teachers to improve student learning in the classroom.
+AEP Teacher Vision Grants from Southwestern Electric Power Co.
+(SWEPCO) will enable several teachers across SWEPCO’s service territory to enhance student learning in the classroom.

 Sixteen area teachers each received a grant ranging between $219 and $500 for a classroom project.Continue reading “SWEPCO teacher vision grants aid educators in the classroom”